ballerina-platform/ballerina-distribution/examples/grpc-service-check-deadline/grpc_service_check_deadline.md

-# gRPC service - Set deadline
+# gRPC service - Check deadline

 Deadlines allow gRPC clients to specify how long they are willing to wait for an RPC to complete before the RPC is terminated with the error `DEADLINE_EXCEEDED`.
+The service checks whether the deadline has been exceeded and will respond accordingly.

 >**Info:** For more information on the underlying module, see the [`grpc` module](https://lib.ballerina.io/ballerina/grpc/latest/).